Bi0ma3/evolutionary-tree-analyzer/README.md

 ## 🧪 Example Use Case

 1. Drop your `.fasta` file into the `data/` folder.
-2. Run the notebook or script to:
+2. Run 'notebooks/tree_builder.ipynb'
+3. The notebook will:
-   - Align sequences
+   - Align sequences using MUSCLE
    - Build two trees (parsimony, ML)
-   - Visualize them with branch support and leaf labels
-   - Compare tree structures and discuss findings
-3. Export results to `output/tree_images/` and (optionally) generate a report.
+   - Render and safe images to `output/tree_images/` Perfect for:
+   - Classroom demos
+   - Independent student exploration
+   - Curriculum development

 ---